Body odor: Industry

 As many as 90% of Americans and 92% of teenagers use antiperspirants or deodorants.
-In 2014, the global market for deodorants was estimated at US$13.00 billion with a compound annual growth rate of 5.62% between 2015 and 2020.
+In 2014, the global market for deodorants was estimated at US$13 billion with a compound annual growth rate of 5.62% between 2015 and 2020.

 Medical conditions

 Osmidrosis or bromhidrosis is defined by a foul odor due to a water-rich environment that supports bacteria, which is caused by an abnormal increase in perspiration (hyperhidrosis).
 This can be particularly strong when it happens in the axillary region (underarms).
 In this case, the condition may be referred to as axillary osmidrosis.
 The condition can also be known medically as apocrine bromhidrosis, ozochrotia, fetid sweat, body smell, or malodorous sweating.

+Treatment

+If body odor is affecting a person's quality of life, then seeing a primary care physician may be helpful.
+A doctor could recommend prescription antiperspirants containing aluminum-chloride.
+This chemical agent helps temporarily block sweat pores which reduces the amount a person will sweat.
+Deodorant is another remedy for body odor.
+It specifically targets odor but will not reduce sweat.
+Deodorants are usually alcohol-based which fights off bacteria.
+Most deodorants contain perfumes which also help with masking odor.
+If someone is experiencing severe body odor, a doctor may recommend a surgical procedure called endoscopic thoracic sympathectomy.
+This surgery will cut nerves that control sweating.
+This surgery poses the risk of harming other nerves in the body.

+Prevention

+Bathing daily with antibacterial soap reduces the amount of bacteria found on the skin.
+Shaving armpit hair allows for sweat to evaporate more quickly so it won't produce an odor.
+Applying deodorant or antiperspirant after showering which helps kill bacteria and prevent someone from sweating is helpful.

 Trimethylaminuria (TMAU), also known as fish odor syndrome or fish malodor syndrome, is a rare metabolic disorder where trimethylamine is released in the person's sweat, urine, and breath, giving off a strong fishy odor or strong body odor.